Ziegfeld Girl (film): Plot

 As happens every year, Florenz Ziegfeld is seeking new talent for the latest edition of his lavish Broadway revue, the Ziegfeld Follies.
 Three women, Sandra Kolter, Susan Gallagher, and Sheila Regan are among those selected to join the cast of glamorous "Ziegfeld girls", and become friends.

 Sandra, a European beauty, is spotted and recruited while accompanying her violin virtuoso husband Franz to his audition for the show's orchestra.
 Franz is rejected because his musical skills are too good for the job, and Sandra becomes a showgirl over Franz' objections in order to earn needed income, causing a rift between the couple.
 Sandra quickly becomes a star and attracts the attentions of her singing co-star, Frank Merton.
 But after learning that Frank is married to a wife who loves him, Sandra reconciles with Franz and abandons her career to support him on a concert tour.

 Susan, a seventeen-year-old from a theatrical family, is discovered performing a vaudeville act with her aging father.
 Although Susan is less physically beautiful than the other showgirls, her enormous singing talent lands her a featured role.
 Her father, not wanting to thwart her career, encourages her to stay in the Follies while he continues traveling on the vaudeville circuit alone.
 Susan worries about her father and eventually convinces the producers to give him a part in the show, where he proves to be a surprise hit.

-Sheila, a former elevator operator from Flatbush, Brooklyn, is torn between her love for truck driver Gil Young and her suddenly wealthy life as a showgirl, including a Park Avenue apartment, press coverage, and expensive gifts from rich male fans.
+Sheila, a working class elevator operator from Flatbush, Brooklyn, is torn between her love for truck driver Gil Young and her suddenly wealthy life as a showgirl, including a Park Avenue apartment, press coverage, and expensive gifts from rich male fans.
 After she turns down Gil's marriage proposal, he joins a bootlegging gang and ends up in prison.
-Sheila becomes an alcoholic and is fired from the show after a drunken fall onstage.
+Sheila becomes a depressive alcoholic and is fired from the show after a drunken fall onstage.
 Seriously ill and unable to sustain her luxurious lifestyle, she moves back into her family's modest Flatbush home.
 Gil, newly released from prison, visits her and pledges his love, although he knows she is dying.
 Despite her precarious health, Sheila goes alone to the opening night of the latest Follies show, where she collapses in the theater.
 Sandra and Franz rush to her side as Susan, now a star, sings from the stage.